consar21/Fine-Tuning-ASR-Models-for-Robust-Recognition-of-Non-Native-Arabic-Speech/README.md

 ---

 ## Overview
-This project explores fine-tuning automatic speech recognition (ASR) models on native Arabic speech data to improve transcription accuracy for native speakers.
-The focus is on adapting pre-trained models using domain-specific data and evaluating performance using WER/CER metrics.
+This project investigates the fine-tuning of automatic speech recognition (ASR) models using non-native Arabic speech data to enhance transcription accuracy and improve model robustness in handling mispronunciations.
+The primary objective is to adapt pre-trained ASR models with domain-specific datasets to better accommodate the linguistic variations of non-native speakers.
+Performance is evaluated using the Word Error Rate (WER) metric to quantify improvements in recognition accuracy.

 ---